dpuerto/archery/README.md

 # archery
-Looks for a better world and society throught technology
+This project looks for a better world and society throught technology